 This manual is provided as a resource to assist section 355 committees with their operations.
-It includes forms and templates that have been developed to assist with the running of successful committees.
-This information will continue to be updated, and additional forms and templates added from time to time.

-All forms and templates will be provided in hardcopy and electronic format, in word and excel
+It includes forms and Templates that have been developed to assist with the running of successful committees.
+This information will continue to be updated, any new additions or changes will be highlighted throughout the document.
+All forms and Templates will be provided in hardcopy and/or electronic format, in Word and Excel.